boeni-industries/aico/docs/concepts/data/data-federation.md

 # Data Federation

+> **⚠️ NOT YET IMPLEMENTED** - This document describes planned functionality for AICO's federated device network.
+The system currently operates in single-device mode only.

-This document outlines AICO's federated device network architecture, which enables secure synchronization of user data across multiple trusted devices while maintaining privacy and local-first principles.
+This document outlines AICO's planned federated device network architecture, which will enable secure synchronization of user data across multiple trusted devices while maintaining privacy and local-first principles.

 ## Federated Device Network